 How do I create a workgroup?

-Any member should access his Member's area, and on the form proposed himself as coordinator of a workgroup and present a brief description, but objective, in Portuguese and English.
+Any member should access his Member's area, and on the relevant form propose himself as coordinator of a workgroup, presenting a brief but objective account of its purpose, in Portuguese and English.
 Each workgroup should be proposed by three coordinators.
-The proposal will be sent to two or three members of the Advisory Board to issue an opinion from which the AIM's Board decide whether to endorse.
-Once approved the workgroup, this will be listed in the open area of the site and any member may join the group.
-It is for the coordinators to manage communication with the other members of the workgroup.
-The coordinators will submit activity reports and activity plans at the General Assembly of AIM.
+The proposal will be sent to two or three members of the Advisory Board, whose opinions will drive the AIM's Board decision whether to endorse the proposal.
+Once approved, the working group will be listed in the open area of the site and any member may join it.
+It is for the coordinators to manage communication with the other members of the working group, and they will submit activity reports and activity plans at the General Assembly of AIM.

 How to be added to the workgroups?

 Any active member may join any existing workgroup on AIM.
-This requires access to the member's area, look for the workgroup and add up.
+Signing up to a workgroup is done through the Member's area.
 The operation of each group is of the coordinators responsability.